Simple hints to help you appear fashionable and professional in the current workplace.

 You know how it’s customary to dress more professionally for an interview?
 That same attitude won’t get you in trouble after you’re formally hired, but it may reflect negatively on you if you go the opposite way.
 (Hint: If you’re undecided about what to dress, go with your instincts.)

-What Is Business Casual and what does it mean?
+What Is Business Casual Attire?

 There are no clear dress code guidelines conforming to the general understanding of business informal wear: professional attire that isn’t as formal as the usual suit-and-tie ensemble.